 A priori information to initialise the inversion includes an a priori aerosol profile.
 Here we define this a priori as a profile that decreases exponentially with altitude, characterised by total aerosol optical depth of 0.1 and exponential scale height of 1 km, as shown in Figure 3(d).
 Figure 3(d) also shows the retrieved aerosol vertical profile matching the modelled-measured comparison in Figure 3(c), showing that the a priori uncertainty (set to 50 % of the a priori profile value in each level) allows the retrieved profile to vary from the a priori.
 Other inversion input information included surface albedo, taken to be 0.035, a typical ocean value, and temperature and pressure vertical profiles which were taken from the US standard atmosphere adjusted to the surface temperature and pressure at One Tree Island, measured by the co-located weather station.
 Figure 3(e) shows example averaging kernels for the aerosol retrieval at 14:20 on 28/2/2023.
 The averaging kernels indicate the sensitivity of the retrieval to the true atmospheric state at each altitude level.
 Highest sensitivity in the lowest retrieval layers, and an overall degrees of freedom for signal (trace of the averaging kernel matrix) around 2 are typical of MAX-DOAS results.
+Retrievals with poor information content or poor convergence were filtered from the final analysis by rejecting results with less than one degree of freedom for signal and with χ2<150.

+In order to compare aerosol optical depth measurements from different instruments at different wavelengths, the Angstrom exponent (α) can be used.
+In this case, we take the Microtops AOD at 380 and 500 nm (τM,380 and τM,500) to estimate the (α) for converting MAX-DOAS AOD at 360 nm to a comparison wavelength of 500 nm: